EliFreedman/SuperSluggersRandomizer/README.md

 2. Left Click on 'Sluggers.bat' to highlight it
 3. Click 'Edit'
 4. Replace 'FILEPATH' with the pathway on your computer to where you downloaded 'Randomizer.py'
+5. Double click on 'Sluggers.bat' to run it and see your randomized team!